Butterfly Salmon Steaks.

 1/4 tsp chilli powder (optional)

-2 or 3 green onions
+1-3 green onions

 Panko breadcrumbs (can sub blended walnuts for GF)